PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         Find-PSResource: Package with CommandName 'Get-MyCommand1, NonExistantCommand' could not be found in any registered repositories.
         ```

-2) Searching with a tag and a repository specified, eg: `Find-PSResource -CommandName 'Get-MyCommand1' -Repository PSGallery`
+2) Searching with a Command name and a repository specified, eg: `Find-PSResource -CommandName 'Get-MyCommand1' -Repository PSGallery`
     * When the package exists in both repositories:
         ```
         Name        Version Prerelease Repository